JacksonAllan/Verstable/README.md

   fm_cleanup( &our_map );
 }
 ```

 </td>
 <td>
-Using the prefixed functions available in C99 and later:
+Using the prefixed functions API (C99 and later):

 ```c
 #include <stdio.h>